Overcoming cultural debt to deliver ongoing customer experimentation

 It is widely accepted that businesses engaging customers in ongoing digital experimentation will outperform their competitors.
 By exploring customer needs as a series of small experiments successful organisations double down when they find customer value and cut their losses quickly if the experiment is not returning the desired results.

 Traditional Business to Consumer (B2C) industries are uniquely challenged to adjust their ways of working to the iterative engagement models that are the modus operandi of digital natives.
-This book explores the root cause of these challenges and how to overcome them.
+This book suggests that cultural debt is a root cause of these challenges and then sets out how to repay that debt.

 Lead time for digital natives from business idea to customer feedback is measured in days.
 Processes to generate large volumes of high quality ideas, A/B test these ideas and automate customer feedback confers the ability to adjust their products in flight in response to ever changing competitive pressures.
 And curiously, the well run organisations are very aware of, and informed about their competitions technology competence.
 In an early Chapter there is focus on how to do this, and in a later Chapter there are guidelines on how to continuously generate new high quality ideas to turn the tables on competitors.